-The Nieman Foundation for Journalism at Harvard has selected a group of nine journalists and media executives as Knight Visiting Nieman Fellows for the 2018 calendar year.
+The Nieman Foundation for Journalism at Harvard will welcome a group of nine* journalists and media executives as Knight Visiting Nieman Fellows for the 2018 calendar year.
 Each will spend time at Harvard University to work on an innovative project designed to advance journalism.

 Announcing the new cohort, Nieman foundation curator Ann Marie Lipinski said: “Each of these visiting fellows has a project that will not only advance their own work but can be of service to their colleagues and journalism more broadly.
 We’re excited to welcome them to Harvard and look forward to supporting their research.”